What are export controls?

 What if my research is determined to be Export Controlled?

-The Office of Global Operations & Security (GOS) supports the Universities commitment to complying with U.S. laws and regulations applicable to export and trade sanctions.
-GOS works with the Office of Research and other university departments to ensure compliance with regulations promulgated by the regulatory agencies, including but not limited to the Department of State, Department of Commerce, and the Department of the Treasury.
+The Office of Global Risk & Security (GRS) supports the Universities commitment to complying with U.S. laws and regulations applicable to export and trade sanctions.
+GRS works with the Office of Research and other university departments to ensure compliance with regulations promulgated by the regulatory agencies, including but not limited to the Department of State, Department of Commerce, and the Department of the Treasury.